 The information provided to the S-RAN also contains a list of PDU session IDs indicating PDU sessions failed to be setup and reason for failure (SMF decision, SMF response too late, or T-RAN decision).

-The SM N2 response list includes, per each received SM N2 info and by SMF accepted PDU session for N2 Handover, a PDU session ID and an SM N2 response indicating the PDU session ID and if T-RAN accepted the N2 Handover request for the PDU session.
+The SM N2 response list includes, per each received SM N2 info and by SMF accepted PDU session for N2 Handover, a PDU session ID and an SM N2 response indicating the PDU session ID and if T-RAN accepted or rejected the N2 Handover request for the PDU session.
 For each by T-RAN accepted PDU session for N2 Handover, the SM N2 response includes N3 UP address and Tunnel ID of T-RAN.

 11. AMF to SMF: Modify PDU Request (PDU session ID, SM N2 response).